Luís Espinal Camps: Legacy

 Espinal's funeral on March 24 was reportedly attended by over 7,000 people in a manifestation against the regime.
 A posthumous book written by Espinal, Oraciones a quemarropa (lit.
 "Point-blank Prayers"), was published containing his poetic prose and prayers.
 In his homage, the Catalonia's Society of Jesus created the Luis Espinal Camps Foundation.
 For Espinal's contribution to cinema and human rights, Morales declared in 2007 the "Bolivian Cinema Day" to be commemorated on 21 March.
 In 1982, Bolivian historian Carlos Mesa published the book El cine boliviano según Luis Espinal.
 Bolivian writer Alfonso Gumucio Dagron wrote a biography of Espinal in 1985.
 The 2007 documentary Lucho: Gastar la vida por los demais, directed by Nelson Martínez, explored the life of Espinal.

-In 1985, the song "A Luis Espinal" appeared on thei debut album El Huerto by the Bolivian group Rumisonko, based in Washington, DC.
+In 1985, the song "A Luis Espinal" appeared on their debut album El Huerto by the Bolivian group Rumisonko, based in Washington, DC.

 In July 2015, Pope Francis visited the site where Espinal was killed.
 Espinal gained international notoriety as the author of a crucifix that incorporated the hammer and sickle after Bolivian president Evo Morales gave a replica of it to Pope Francis.
 The Pope said the Jesuit "preached the Gospel, the Gospel that bothered them, and because of this they got rid of him".
 Vatican representative Frederico Lombardi said that the object stands for open dialogue and his commitment to freedom.
 However, Espinal's friend, Xavier Albó, said it symbolised that the Church should be in dialogue with Marxism, peasants and miners.